 In Autumn 2, Spring 2 and Summer 2, the children will undertake a written comprehension assessment.
 These will be used to assess the level the children are working at against the National Curriculum Standards.
 These will also follow the format used in the Year 6 SATs papers to help prepare the children for these National tests.
 Alongside this, Class teachers will regularly complete Teacher Assessments using the Depth of Learning recording system.
 These assessments are combined to provide a full picture of each child’s development in reading.

-Each week, children will undertake an independent piece of writing, a Big Write.
-Teachers will use this weekly independent write to assess their skills and knowledge.
-Following the Depth of Learning assessment scheme, writing will be assessed against the following criteria: Write with purpose, imaginative Description, Organisation, Paragraphs, Sentences, Presentation, Spelling, Punctuation, Analysis and Present Writing
+At the end of each writing unit, the children will undertake an independent Gold Write.
+Teachers will use this independent write to assess their skills and knowledge.
+Following the Depth of Learning assessment scheme, writing will be assessed against the following criteria: Write with purpose, imaginative description, organisation, paragraphs, sentences, presentation, spelling, punctuation, analysis and present writing.

-Teachers will formally assess written work against these outcomes each half term but will use the Big Write’s weekly to inform planning and intervention for each pupil.
+Teachers will formally assess written work against these outcomes each half term but will use the Gold Write to inform planning and intervention for each pupil.

 The English Policy outlines how the English Curriculum is planned, taught, learnt and assessed at St. Luke's.
 It separates the English Curriculum into the different strands that make up teaching and learning of English.